AmirAgassi/Danghui-LVM/README.md

 - YieldFunction's have native support, isn't that just great?
 - NO YIELDING, NO HTTP/LOADSTRING SUPPORT.

-Danghui is the newer backend of the exploit Abstract, ever since it has switched from a stupid version of "Bytecode Execution" that was impossible to maintain.
+Danghui is the newer backend of the exploit Abstract, ever since it has switched from a stupid version of "Bytecode Execution" based off of an illegal copy of Roblox's source code of which, by nature, was impossible to maintain.
 Here's the last working version if anyone still cares, along with a review NateVang has made about my exploit.

 https://www.youtube.com/watch?v=AF80kcpa2AM&ab_channel=AzulScript